relvaner/actor4j-core/Readme.md

 This framework is released under an open source Apache 2.0 license.

 ## Announcement ##
-This framework will be currently restructured in separate repositories (former maven modules).
-It's currently under an prototype state.
+This software framework is currently under an prototype state.

 ## References ##
 [1]<a name="1"/> Lightbend (2016).
 Akka. http://akka.io/